nick-jhlee/personal-website/content/talk/0429_BIMAG_Seminar/index.md

 References for GP:
-- **Gaussian Processes for Machine Learning (C. E. Rasmussen and Chris Williams, the MIT press, 2006)**
+- **Gaussian Processes for Machine Learning (C. E. Rasmussen and C. K. I. Williams, the MIT press, 2006)**

 References for GP-based ODE Parameter Inference: